Michelle Rodriguez: Legal issues

-Rodriguez cited her high doses of allergy-relieving steroids one of the reasons for her erratic behavior.
+Rodriguez cited her high doses of allergy-relieving steroids as one of the reasons for her erratic behavior.
 Because the incident was a violation of her Los Angeles probation, she was sentenced to 60 days in jail, a 30-day alcohol rehabilitation program, and another 30 days of community service, including work for Mothers Against Drunk Driving.
 Because of overcrowding, she was released from jail on the same day she entered.

 In September 2007, Rodriguez allegedly violated her probation by neither completing her community service nor following an alcohol education program.
 On October 10, 2007, following a hearing, she was sentenced to 180 days jail time after agreeing to admit to violating her probation.
 She was expected to spend the full 180-day term in jail but was released 18 days later due to overcrowding.
 In January 2009, Rodriguez completed her community service.